WolfoIsBestWolf/ror2-WolfoQualityOfLife/mod-WolfoQoL_Main/README.md

 # Visuals
 ## Skins
 Oni Mercenary will have a red sword.\
-Oni & Frail Mercenary will glow their respective color instead of blue.\
+Oni, Frail & Murder Mercenary will glow their respective color instead of blue.\
-Oni & Frail Mercenary will have colored attack effects.
+Oni, Frail & Murder Mercenary will have colored attack effects.

 Acrids using Blight will have different colored effects.\
 Includes acid pool in lobby.

 Engineer Skins will have skinned Harpoons.\
-Fixes Engineers Mastery & Colossus Skin Turrets looking worse than seemingly intended.
-(Glows more now)\
+Engineers Mastery & Colossus Skin Turrets will glow more, like Default/AC Skins.

-REX's vines when sprinting now match his skin.\
+REX's vines when sprinting now match his skin.

-Loaders Alt skin will have matching Hook Hand.\
+Loaders Alt skin will have matching Hook Hand.
 MulT shows off his primary skill in lobby.

 Elite Brass contraptions will have colored balls.